Pioreactor/docs.pioreactor/user-guide/02-Experiment preparation/02-prepare-vial-for-cultures.md

 ---
+title: Preparing your vial for cultures
 slug: /prepare-vial-for-cultures
 ---

-# Preparing your vial for cultures

 ### 1. Choosing a volume for your culture